HomeLab Environment Configuration

 - PPPoE Settings:

-- Account: Usually starts with 0571 (Hangzhou area code), need to check the backend to get it.
+- Account: Usually starts with 0571 (Hangzhou area code), needs to be obtained from the backend.

 - Password: The last six digits of the account.

-- Bridge Mode Settings: Find the WAN settings through the login interface, adjust the mode to bridge, save and restart.
+- Bridge Mode Setup: Find WAN settings through the login interface, adjust the mode to bridge, save, and reboot.

 - Login Information: